About MLS Reverse Mortgage

 What is a Reverse Mortgage?

 A reverse mortgage is a program designed to enable homeowners 62 years and older to convert part of the equity in their homes into tax-free cash flow* without having to sell the home, give up title, or take on a new monthly mortgage payment.
 Instead of making monthly payments to the lender, as with a regular mortgage, the lender makes payments to you.
+You are required to pay your property taxes, insurance and any other charges associated with your property.
 Visit the Reverse Mortgage FAQ section to see a list of the most commonly asked questions.

 Reverse Mortgage Education Center